guoqianglan/guoqianglan.github.io/_posts/2020-3-1-Deploy-Kubernetes-with-kubespray-on-OpenStack.md

 ## Status

 - *Local:* Ubuntu WSL system (Any Linux system should work as well)
-- *Cloud:* Persitent zone belong to [Compute Canada Cloud, Arbhutus](https://arbutus.cloud.computecanada.ca/) (Other clouds based on OpenStack should work as well)
+- *Cloud:* Persistent zone belong to [Compute Canada Cloud, Arbhutus](https://arbutus.cloud.computecanada.ca/) (Other clouds based on OpenStack should work following this tutorial as well)

 ## Requirements